AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

 \subsection{Experiments}

-A mathematical proof of the convergence of $V_{\varphi_i}(s)$ toward $\max_{a \in A} (Q_\psi(s, a))$ is outside the scope of this paper, but we empirically compare our method to 3 baselines on a toy problem.
+We empirically compare our method to 3 baselines on a toy problem.
 We define the function $Q_{toy}(s,a) = \sin(4s) + 0.7\cos(4a)$ for $s \in [-1, 1]$ and $a \in [-1, 1]$.
-We use a single feedforward neural network for $V$: $V_\varphi$, and a single feedforward neural network for $A$: $A_\xi$.
+We use a single feedforward neural network for $V$ ($V_\varphi$) and a single feedforward neural network for $A$ ($A_\xi$).
 Both networks have two hidden layers of size 256 and ReLU activations in the hidden layers.
 Our method trains both $V_\varphi$ and $A_\xi$, while the 3 baselines IQL, SQL and EQL directly train $V_\varphi$.
 All 3 baselines have been successfully applied to offline reinforcement learning.
 IQL is Implicit Q-Learning \citep{DBLP:conf/iclr/KostrikovNL22}, and SQL and EQL are respectively Sparse Q-Learning and Exponential Q-Learning, both introduced in \cite{DBLP:conf/iclr/Xu0LYWCZ23}.
 For a fixed $s$, IQL treats $Q_{toy}(s,a)$ as a random variable (the randomness being determined by the action) and uses an expectile regression loss to train $V_\varphi(s)$ to estimate a state conditional upper expectile of this random variable.
 The expectile is determined by the parameter $0 < \tau < 1$, and the closer $\tau$ is to 1, the closer $V_\varphi(s)$ gets to $\max_{a \in A} (Q_{toy}(s, a))$.
-Unfortunately, if $\tau$ is very close to $1$ (e.g. $\tau = 0.99$), the loss becomes unbalanced, with elements weighted hundreds of times more than others, so in practice the values used in \cite{DBLP:conf/iclr/KostrikovNL22} are $0.7$, $0.8$ and $0.9$.
-SQL and EQL are derived in \cite{DBLP:conf/iclr/Xu0LYWCZ23} from a general method called Implicit Value Regularization.
-It relies on a behavior-regularized MDP with a term that penalizes policies diverging from the underlying behavior policy of the training dataset.
-Various f-divergences can be used to measure the difference between the policy and the behavior policy, resulting in distinct algorithms, including SQL and EQL which are special cases.
-They have distinct losses for the training of $V_\varphi(s)$, both depending on a parameter $\alpha$, and in both cases, for $\alpha \rightarrow 0$, $V_\varphi(s)$ is trained to approximate the maximum operator over in-support values, i.e. $\max_{a \in A} (Q_{toy}(s, a))$.
-However, similarly to IQL, very small values of $\alpha$ result in unbalanced losses, so in practice the values leading to the best results on the benchmarks tested in \cite{DBLP:conf/iclr/Xu0LYWCZ23} are $\alpha=0.1$, $\alpha=0.5$, $\alpha=1$ and $\alpha=3$ for SQL, and $\alpha=0.5$, $\alpha=2.0$ and $\alpha=5$ for EQL.
+However, if $\tau$ is very close to $1$ (e.g. $\tau = 0.99$), the loss becomes unbalanced, with elements weighted hundreds of times more than others, which results in instabilities in the context of RL, so in practice the values used in \cite{DBLP:conf/iclr/KostrikovNL22} are not greater than $0.9$.
+Figure~\ref{fig:toyproblem} compares our method to IQL.
+We observe that, with our method, although $\varrho=0.05$ leads to overestimations, a wide range of parameter values (from $\varrho=0.2$ to $\varrho=0.7$) yield precise results, while with IQL a precise result is only obtained with a hyperparameter value inapplicable to RL ($\tau = 0.99$).
+In Appendix~\ref{app:toy}, the more complete Figure~\ref{fig:toyproblem_appendix} shows a comparison to IQL, SQL and EQL.
+The same observation can be made for all 3 baselines: results with hyperparameters that are suitable to RL are significantly less precise than the ones obtained with our method.